oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/Input.md

 ## Shadow

-Change everything is style of the component with the `shadow` property, the property is a `Boolean`,
+Use the `shadow` property to add a shadow to the input, the property is a `Boolean`

 </card>